 What other kinds of cyber-attack do I need to know about?

 Ransomware is one of the big boys of the cyber-attack world and packs a hefty punch.
 Cybercriminals exploit IT security weaknesses or use social engineering techniques to infect a company’s network with malicious software.

 Once the ransomware is in the system, it works quickly to encrypt data and lock it down.
 A message usually appears, telling hapless users that if they ever want to see their data again, they’ll have to pay a ransom - often in cryptocurrency.

 Some pay up, some don’t.
 Some see their data again, others don’t – even those who’ve paid the ransom.
 Cybercriminals aren’t really known for their honourable intentions.
-And such is the scale of the problem, the US has recently made paying cyber-attack ransoms illegal.
+And such is the scale of the problem, in 2020 the US made paying cyber-attack ransoms illegal.

 Cybercriminals employ other damaging types of malware too.
 Much of it ends up on computers after users unwittingly click on bad links.
 Although, frighteningly, what are known as ‘drive-by attacks’ can happen if you’re simply unlucky enough to visit an infected website.
 No clicking required.

 Malware can also come in the shape of keyloggers or spyware, which allow cybercriminals to record the keystrokes users make - including password entries.
 Plus, there are worms and viruses, and a whole lot of other sneaky tricks cybercriminals use to exploit other peoples’ computers.